Presenting Mr & Mrs – Confetti and Congratulations

 Setting Up for the Venue Exit & Confetti Photography Sequence

 The moment you leave the venue into the bright daylight to be showered in confetti by an avenue of guests isn’t quite as seamless as it seems.
 It takes a little time for the photographer to set this up, sometimes aided by a registrar or usher.
-Churches and register offices differ in how they work and this affects the running slightly.
+Churches and register offices differ in how they work, which slightly affects the running.

 The Confetti Sequence

-In a church you will probably exit first and may need to return inside whilst the photographer organises your guests.
+In a church, you will probably exit first and may need to return inside whilst the photographer organises your guests.
 In other venues, you may hang back for everyone to assemble outside.
-This often gives the couple a few minutes to collect their thoughts and talk about what just happened!
+This often gives the couple a few minutes to collect their thoughts and discuss what happened!

 Arranging Your Guests for the Confetti

-Your photographer should then organise your guests into an aisle with each side facing each other.
-I ask everyone to throw the confetti as the couple go by, to maintain as much as possible in the air.
-I beckon the newly-weds out, and they exit the venue in a whirl of colourful paper.
-Using a wide angle lens and walking backwards away from the couple, I’m right in the middle of the action.
+Your photographer should then organise your guests into an aisle with each side facing the other.
+I ask everyone to throw the confetti as the couple goes by, to maintain as much as possible in the air.
+I beckon the newlyweds out, and they exit the venue in a whirl of colourful paper.
+Using a wide-angle lens and walking backwards away from the couple, I’m right in the middle of the action.
 I try not to walk into anyone or fall over, although this has happened!

 With bubbles, I ask everyone to fill the air as much as possible before the happy couple walk out to maximise the effect.